 Most people enjoy music daily and have strong listening preferences.
 Music – along with love – is often thought of as a universal language.
-But what makes a collection of sounds a piece of music a

 Today's episode is about the philosophy of music.
 Our guest will be Peter Kivy, a leading philosopher of music and a former colleague of mine from Rutgers University.